Fabulously-Optimized/vanilla-installer-python/README.md

 ### Scripts (for advanced users)

-These are usually not difficult to install as well, though you may run into problems because of stability issues, since it can always be used with the latest commit.
+These are usually not difficult to install as well.
+However, you may run into problems because of stability issues because it can always be used with the latest commit.
 Use at your own risk.

 **[Windows](/install/windows.bat) · [MacOS](/install/macos.sh) · [Linux](/install/linux.sh)**